lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
-- Pytorch implementation for our Mean-Teacher-Assisted Confident Learning (MTCL) for hepatic vessel segmentation.
+- Pytorch implementation for our Mean-Teacher-Assisted Confident Learning (MTCL) for hepatic vessel segmentation (2D ver).
 - Related [paper](https://arxiv.org/abs/2106.01860) was early accepted by MICCAI'21.
 - We are still working on the extended version of this paper, and will re-organize the codes after that.